 In the Fish & Wildlife Ecology & Management program at Montana State, students are able conduct research on the ecology and management of diverse mammal, bird and fish species in one of the most diverse ecosystems in North America.
 Both Yellowstone National Park and the Gallatin Valley serve as outdoor laboratories for the program, with opportunities to conduct active professional research with programs such as the National Resources Ecology Laboratory at Colorado State University, the Association for Conservation of the Tropics, Cape RADD and more.

-The Biological Sciences (Ecology) major at Montana State offers three other Options Within the Major: Conservation Biology and Ecology, Biology Teaching and Organismal Biology.
+The Biological Sciences major offers three additional Options Within the Major: Biology Teaching, Conservation Biology & Ecology and Organismal Biology.

 A Legacy of Excellence